Outliers by Malcolm Gladwell is one of those non-fiction books that keeps popping up on everyone’s must-read list.

 Their success was not just of their own making.
 It was a product of the world in which they grew up.

-Those thress things – autonomy, complexity, and a connection between effort and rewards – are, most people agree, the three qualities that work has to have if it is to be satisfying.
+Those threes things – autonomy, complexity, and a connection between effort and rewards – are, most people agree, the three qualities that work has to have if it is to be satisfying.

-Work that fulfils those three criteria is meaningful.
+Work that fulfills those three criteria is meaningful.